 Albuquerque Post Acute is located in Albuquerque, New Mexico, which is one of the most densely populated metropolitan areas in the country.
-We awarded it an overall grade of C, which is a middle of the pack grade.
-This grade isn't too far off the city grade for Albuquerque, which is a B-.
-This facility was stronger in some categories than others, but it didn't have any weak links in any of the four major categories.
+We awarded it an overall grade of B-, which is a middle of the pack grade.
+In a city without an elite selection of nursing homes, this facility turned out to be better than most of the alternatives in Albuquerque.
+This place is stronger in some categories than others, but it didn't have any bad scores in any of our major categories discussed below.
 More information about these categories can be found below.

 Albuquerque Post Acute

 Updated Apr 1, 2023 by Nick Lata